sagemath/trac_to_gh/Issue 5149.md

 # Issue 5149: [with patch; needs review] Cremona database -- fix a bug in handling of 990h

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5149

 Original creator: was